by AHW Studio

 16 камни' (16 'stones').
 Jewels are ruby bearing-points inset by the watchmaker to reduce friction caused by the movement of rotating gears.

 "GENEVA STRIPES" - notice the striped lines of polishing running horizontally along the watch.
 A Swiss decorative technique that is commonly used for enhancing aesthetics.

-"ENGRAVED CYRILLIC" - (Cyrillic Gears Only) - original hallmarks by the Russian watchmakers done in Cyrillic, naming the watch brand and jewel amount.
+"ENGRAVED CYRILLIC" - original hallmarks by Russian watchmakers done in Cyrillic, naming the watch brand and jewel amount.
 Translates into "DAWN" manufactory.